-$\sigma = 1.2, \sigma_X = 4, \alpha = 0.7, b = 0.25, \phi = 0.25, f = 1/3, a = 1/3, \nu = 0.2$ this steady state, the social change of region 1 is positive, which means that this economy is not in spatial equilibrium.
+$\sigma = 1.2, \, \sigma_X = 4, \, \alpha = 0.7, \, b = 0.25, \, \phi = 0.25, \, f = 1/3, \, a = 1/3, \, \nu = 0.2$ the other hand, the natural change, $NC{i,t}$, is small in region 1 and large in region 2 (see Figure 7(e)) since a higher real wage reduces the fertility rate (dispersion force).
+When the difference in the share of workers between regions becomes large, the agglomeration force and the dispersion force are balanced and the economy is in a steady state.
+Interestingly, in this steady state, the social change of region 1 is positive, which means that this economy is not in spatial equilibrium.
 In particular, in the steady state, the two regions differ in characteristics: one has a positive natural change but a negative social change, while the other has a positive social change but a negative natural change.

-The paths of the number of workers in the whole economy in the cases of no migration and migration are described in Figure 7.
-In the case of no migration (i.e., $\nu = 0$ ), the path has the form of a logistic curve (see Figure 8(a)).
+The paths of the number of workers in the whole economy in the cases of no migration and migration are described in Figure 8.
+In the case of no migration (i.e., $\nu = 0$), the path has the form of a logistic curve (see Figure 8(a)).
 When there are few workers in the economy, since the real wage is low, the fertility rate is high and the population grows rapidly.
 As the population grows, the real wage becomes higher and this suppresses the fertility rate.
-Therefore, population growth gradually decreases and the economy reaches a steady state.